scoulomb/home-assistant/2025-new-gen-setup/flint3-router/5-other-test-on-vpn-with-slate-7.md

 When we use mobile phone to connect to wireguard server (directly) same applies, and it leads to same results as if phone is connected to router which hosts the VPN client (could not test phone via router as phone is used for 4G connection here but easily extrapolated by this test [below](#testing-with-slate-7-as-a-repeater-of-flint-3-wifi-where-flint-3-connected-to-fiber-and-where-slate-7-is-running-a-wireguard-client-to-a-proton-vpn-wireguard-server).
 What we did [external access section](./../external-access/README.md#method-1use-a-vpn).

+It is very close to [VPN.md](./../../appendices/VPN.md#connect-to-vpn-via-phone), why both are in [case 4/4bis](#reminder-on-nomenclature)

+I will not do the server with LuCI OpenWRT.

 ## Comment on IPv6 and repeat mode without VPN